Mana Fiji SwimFest

 - Wednesday, September 10 - Evening - Traditional Fijian ceremonial welcome - kava and cocktails

 - Thursday, September 11 - 10km 'round Mana Swim - South Beach around Sunset Beach, along North Beach and across the lagoon to Nukumana sand island, then back to North Beach, either solos or 3-swimmer relay (each swimmer approximately 3km).
+Please note that the course of the 10km swim may be altered in light of conditions on race day.

 - Friday, September 12 - Laze around Mana day - Exolore the island, visit the lookouts, walk over to Sunset Beach, swim around to the Survivor village, visit the Mana spa for a double massage...